-Watermelon is a fruit originally brought from Africa, but known and loved all over the world, especially in tropical countries such as Brazil for example.
-That's because, as they have a very hot summer, these countries are looking for options to cool off, and the watermelon, in addition to being very healthy, also hydrates and refreshes those who consume it.
+Watermelon is a fruit originally brought from Africa, but known and loved all over the world, especially in tropical countries like Brazil, for example.
+This is because, as they have a very hot summer, these countries are looking for options to cool off, and watermelon, in addition to being very good for health, also hydrates and refreshes those who consume it.

-We are all familiar with the traditional watermelon, with its green skin, red pulp and many seeds, but now we are going to discover a very different variant of this fruit.
-Have you ever heard of the yellow watermelon?
+We are all familiar with the traditional watermelon, with its green skin, red pulp and lots of seeds, but now we are going to get to know a very different variant of this fruit.
+Have you ever heard of yellow watermelon?

-This variation of the traditional watermelon is still little known in Brazil, but it has been gaining more and more space in supermarkets and on Brazilians' tables.
-It will very soon be easy to find yellow watermelon at fairs or markets across the country, so before you start consuming this fruit, here's everything you need to know about it.
+This variation of the traditional watermelon is still little known in Brazil, but it has been gaining more and more space in supermarkets and on Brazilian tables.
+Very soon it will be easy to find yellow watermelon at fairs or markets across the country, so before you start consuming this fruit, here's everything you need to know about it.

 The origin of yellow watermelon